clojure-emacs/cider/doc/about/support.md

 There's also another channel named `#emacs` for generic Emacs discussions.

-## Gitter

-Most internal discussions about the development of CIDER happen on its [gitter channel](https://gitter.im/clojure-emacs/cider).
-You can often find CIDER's maintainers there and get some interesting news from the project's kitchen.

 ## Stackoverflow

 We're also encouraging users to ask CIDER-related questions on StackOverflow.